SherG/cool-iron/blog/facebook-ads-meeting.md

 The marketer knows that he will either wind up taking you on as a client or he will provide value by referring you to someone who's a better fit.
 So you should look forward to the call.
 It's an opportunity to discover your best path forward.

-For our example, let's assume you want to use Facebook Ads to drive leads to your business.
+For our example, let's assume you want to use Facebook Ads to drive leads to your business, which provides an in-person service.

 ## Do this before the call